 - The information shown on any invoices I issued

-- The information I used to work out where a customer is based
+- The information used to work out where my customer is based

 I need to keep this information for 10 years and be able to send it to HMRC electronically if asked.

 With everything else going on I imagine sorting this mess will be very low down on both the UK government and EU’s priority list.
-The reality is though that I simply cannot justify the administrative nightmare of VAT registration for such a small business.
+The reality is though that most small businesses will give up on selling digital products to the EU.
 Thankfully most sales for me are to and from the US so hopefully it won’t impact me too much.
 If anyone has any creative ideas for all my EU friends out there please get in touch!

+I’ve contacted a number of accountants while doing my research and all of them have been equally in the dark.
+I’m still awaiting a response from HMRC.
 As always, everything in here is just based on my humble opinion and may or may not be correct.
-Please do your own fact checking and I’d LOVE to be proven wrong.
+Please do your own fact checking and I’d LOVE to hear from you if you have more information.
 What do you think?
+Will it impact your business?
+Let me know!

 Thank you for supporting this independent website and best of luck on your small business journey!